XC-Labs/xc-pass/README.md

 If everything is working fine you should see the website open without errors.

-5. By now, you should consider deploying your own contract.
+5. By now, you should consider deploying your own contract and assets.
 There are some example contracts in the ***/src/contracts/*** folder.
 Once your contract is deployed you have to change the contract address and some other values in ***/src/index.js***.

 ## Components & Hooks
 Inside the ***/src/components/*** folder are all React components.
 The goal is to make them all as modular, reusable and independent as possible.